What is Socialization?

 Here are some socialization tips you can use once you bring your German Shepherd puppy home:

-- Make sure that each of the following events are pleasant and non-threatening.
+- Your biggest job is to PROTECT your puppy’s confidence.
+Make sure that each of the following events are pleasant and non-threatening.
 If your puppy’s first experience with something is painful and frightening, you will be defeating your purpose.
 In fact, you will be creating a phobia that will often last a lifetime.
 It’s better to go too slow and assure your puppy is not frightened or injured than to rush and force your pup to meet new things and people.

 - Invite friends over to meet your pup.
 Include men, women, youngsters, oldsters, different ethnic backgrounds, etc.